 - The header element can use indicator icons as logos.

 - Various usability improvements for dashboard authors have been made, including adding the ability to control the text shown on dashboard elements when no data is available.

-The next generation experience of ArcGIS Dashboards was released in December 2017 and ArcGIS Enterprise10.6 .
+The next generation experience of Dashboards was released with ArcGIS Enterprise10.6.
 This was a major release that includes support for the following:

 - Author dashboards completely in the browser.
 There's no need to download and install a Windows app anymore.
 You can launch Dashboards from your ArcGIS organization.
 You can also browse and manage your dashboards within your ArcGIS organizational content, or on the dashboard home page.